common name: deer flies, yellow flies and horse flies

 Introduction - Distribution - Description - Life Cycle - Damage - Biological Control - Management - Selected References

 The family Tabanidae, commonly known as horse flies, and deer flies, contains pests of cattle, horses and humans.
-In Florida there are 35 species of Tabanidae that are classed as economically important.
-Horse flies are in the genus Tabanus, deer flies are in the genus Chrysops.
-The yellow fly, Diachlorus ferrugatus (Fabricius), is known as a fierce biter in Florida.
+In Florida there are 35 species of Tabanidae that are considered economically important.
+Horse flies are in the genus Tabanus and deer flies are in the genus Chrysops.
+The yellow fly, Diachlorus ferrugatus (Fabricius), is known in Florida as a fierce biter.
 Like mosquitoes, it is the female fly that is responsible for inflicting a bite.
 The males are mainly pollen and nectar feeders.
 Tabanids are most likely encountered in hot summer and early fall weather.
 They are active during daylight hours.

 Figure 1.
 An adult female deer fly, Chrysops cincticornis, laying eggs.
 Photograph by Jerry Butler, University of Florida.